weiyangfb/SparseTensorNote/README.md

 tensor([4., 6., 8.])
 ```

 A lot of operators on sparse tensors have densified gradients. e.g., `log1p` would make all 0 inputs have a gradient of 1, and it densifies the sparse tensor gradients.
+Currently we have to raise errors in the backward of these operators.
 Some potential ways to fix:

 - Define special sparse operations so that they operate only on the nnz.
 This works well for functions that take a single input tensor.
 For example, we can define sparse log1p such that implicit 0s do not participate, and it would allow us to have a sparse gradient tensor.
 We can call this operator `s_log1p` or `nnz_log1p` (#1369 has similar discussions).
+However, we are not sure if they are really what users want, because these operators have different behaviors to their dense counterpart.

-- Return a dense gradient, and have backward functions able to handle both of dense and sparse gradients.
-No special treatment need to be done during autograd, just more functions need to be written.
+- Return a dense gradient.
+We can have backward functions able to handle both of dense and sparse gradients.
+No special treatment needed during autograd, just more functions to be written.

-- Just return the gradient as a sparse tensor, even though we know it might be completely dense.
-This is awful for
+- Return the gradient as a sparse tensor.
+Even though we know a tensor might be completely dense, we can still choose to return its sparse form.
+This is awful for performance.
-performance.

-- No backward for densified gradients of sparse operator, and users need to call `to_dense` and apply dense operators instead.
+- No backward for densified gradients of sparse operator.
+Users need to call `to_dense` and apply dense operators instead.
 This will not work without backward for `to_dense`, which itself will have a densified gradients, and it brings us back to the 2nd proposal.

 ## Functions